nbeaver/neware-data-munger/README.rst

 TODO
 ----

+- Add ``gnuplot`` output file with embedded data for quick plotting.
 - Automate tests of interactive input using ``expect``.
 - Make Origin recognize the ``.csv`` as an XYXYXY... file, not an XYYYY.. file.
 - Plot derivative of charge and discharge curves to identify plateaus.